When To Flip Signs In Inequalities

 By understanding the underlying principles, practicing regularly, and employing strategies like using test values and visualizing on a number line, you can confidently solve inequalities and avoid common mistakes.
 Remember, the goal is not just to memorize the rule but to understand why it exists and how it preserves the integrity of mathematical relationships.

 Ready to put your knowledge to the test?
+Share your solutions in the comments below, or ask any questions you may still have.
 Solve some practice problems involving inequalities, paying close attention to when you need to flip the sign.
-Share your solutions in the comments below, or ask any questions you may still have.
 Let's continue the conversation and help each other master this important mathematical skill!